 Armistice Day and Remembrance Day

 The 11th November is "the day the guns fell silent" at the end of the First World War, and is commemorated every year as Armistice Day.
-It was at 11am on the 11th day of the 11th month, that the ceasefire came into effect, signalling the end of the conflict.
-A 2 minute silence is observed annually at that exact time and date.
+It was at 11am on the 11th day of the 11th month of 1918, that the ceasefire came into effect, signalling the end of the conflict.
+A 2-minute silence is observed annually at that exact time and date.

 Remembrance Day takes place annually on the second Sunday in November, serving as a focal point for remembrance.
 It features the National Service of Remembrance, which takes place at the Cenotaph in Whitehall, London, whilst many other cities, towns and villages across the UK hold their own services of remembrance.